Johnny-wyk/Johnny-wyk/README.md

 <hr/>

 - ☕ Java,Python
-- 🦣 JavaScript,HTML,CSS
-- 🐇 Vue
-- 🌿 SpringBoot,SpringCloud

 <hr/>

 ### What am I doing with my Life🐾

-- I'm trying to learn more knowledge about JAVA,trying to become a good programmer in the future and get a high salary.
+- I'm trying to learn more knowledge about big data and artificial intelligence,trying to become a good programmer in the future and get a high salary.
 - I'm learning new things and experience the beauty in my life which I prefer to write.
 - going to the gym when I feel tired of typing the code.